tdincer/tdincer.github.io/index.md

 ### Point Source Registration

 A fast point-set registration algorithm that is robust to outliers and noise.
-It matches the points in the provided sets of 2D or 3D point-sets and determines the rotation, scale, and translation terms between the two coordinate systems.
+It matches the points in the provided 3 dimensional sets and determines the rotation, scale, and translation terms between the two coordinate systems.

-I developed this algorithm to register the volumetric brain scans of mice so that neuroscientists can track the same cells in different scans.
+I developed this unsupervised machine learning algorithm to register the volumetric brain scans of mice so that neuroscientists can track the same cells in different scans.

 I also developed a Streamlit app that allows users to test the algorithm.
 The Streamlit app sends requests to a Flask app to retrieve the results.
 While the app is